lyteword/kjv/1-kings/chapter-1.md

 <sup>16</sup> And Bath-sheba bowed, and did obeisance unto the king.
 And the king said, What wouldest thou?

-<sup>17</sup> And she said unto him, My lord, thou swarest by the LORD thy God unto thine handmaid, saying, Assuredly Solomon thy son shall reign after me, and he shall sit upon my throne.
+<sup>17</sup> And she said unto him, My lord, thou swarest by the LORD thy God unto thine handmaid, *saying*, Assuredly Solomon thy son shall reign after me, and he shall sit upon my throne.

-<sup>18</sup> And now, behold, Adonijah reigneth; and now, my lord the king, thou knowest it not:
+<sup>18</sup> And now, behold, Adonijah reigneth; and now, my lord the king, thou knowest *it* not:

 <sup>19</sup> And he hath slain oxen and fat cattle and sheep in abundance, and hath called all the sons of the king, and Abiathar the priest, and Joab the captain of the host: but Solomon thy servant hath he not called.

-<sup>20</sup> And thou, my lord, O king, the eyes of all Israel are upon thee, that thou shouldest tell them who shall sit on the throne of my lord the king after him.
+<sup>20</sup> And thou, my lord, O king, the eyes of all Israel *are* upon thee, that thou shouldest tell them who shall sit on the throne of my lord the king after him.

 <sup>21</sup> Otherwise it shall come to pass, when my lord the king shall sleep with his fathers, that I and my son Solomon shall be counted offenders.